moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 The program therefore ends constructively: from conjecture → refutation of the strong form → measurement of the true correction → a working anisotropic-adhesion term that improves the classical proxy.

+## E5c/E5d addendum (2026-07-05) — refinement converged at the frame bound

+The declared optimization campaign froze the model: ZA rays + 60% transverse damping in self-density tidal frames (2 h⁻¹Mpc smoothing) at first crossing (ρ_c = 5).
+Held-out: 4.52 vs ZA 4.98 (−9%), 0.05 vox from
+the oracle frame-information bound (4.47) — 89% of the recoverable gap closed.
+Structural findings: partial damping is required for self-density frames to pay (full damping self-amplifies crossings); pancake-ordered sequential damping underperforms at this resolution.
+Full specification, capabilities, limitations and failure modes: docs/MODEL-CARD.md.
+The refinement scope is complete; remaining error at the web is post-crossing (multi-stream) physics, out of scope by design.